-With step 8 I’m in the home stretch, but have some decisions to make that I hadn’t thought of when I started out.
+With step 8 I’m in the home stretch but have some decisions to make that I hadn’t thought of when I started.
 Since this is a study, I can leave areas unfinished but I still want the painting to “come together” in a finished fashion.

 Rémy’s Finished Study

 Below is the finished study of the adorable Rémy.
 As you can see, the painting is far from photo perfect and that was done consciously.
 There is a wide range when it comes to realism.
 I always try to push myself more towards the impressionistic side of realism rather than land on the hyperrealism side.
-I’ve done some paintings that are more hyperrealistic, but always start to feel bogged down in the process.
+I’ve done some more hyperrealistic paintings but always start to feel bogged down in the process.
 Perfectionism can be a wicked taskmaster.

 I added some expressive brushstrokes around the edges of the background.
 This creates energy in the painting and can be done successfully if it stays within the style of the composition.
 It may be a tad too aggressive here, but can always be toned down at a later date.
 Yet another great thing about digital paintings – the paint always stays wet!